-Students at MPSS have many opportunities to be involved in school activities outside of the classroom.
-These activities provide students with opportunities to compete, develop new skills and friendships, give back to their school and community and experience school life to the fullest.
-The list below outlines the many school activities that are available to the students of MPSS.
+Students at PDHS have many opportunities to be involved in a variety of school activities outside the classroom.
+These activities provide the students with opportunities to compete, develop new skills and friendships, give back to their school and community and experience school life to the fullest.
+The list outlines the many school activities that are available to the students of PDHS.